 How to study cosmetic efficacy in 3D

-A new in vitro tool to visualize the 3D structure of human skin
+A new tool to visualize the 3D structure of human skin

 To analyse the effects of cosmetics on human skin, the gold standard remains histological examination.
 However, this method only allows to observe tissue sections in 2D, whereas natural human skin is organized in a 3D structure.
 In a recently published study, Syntivia’s Sophie Abadie combined optical clearing and light-sheet fluorescence microscopy (LSFM) to generate 3D images that allow us to reflect the complete picture of effects cosmetic ingredients have on human skin.

 The challenge of studying effects on human skin

 Human skin is a large opaque organ covering the body.
 It provides an efficient barrier to the external environment and is organized in a 3D structure.
 Human skin is composed of three layers: the stratified cellular epidermis, the dermis made of connective tissue, and the subcutaneous tissue composed of fat cells.
 Skin appendages are organized perpendicularly to these layers: they originate from the dermis or the hypodermis and connect to the epidermis.
 Skin appendages include sweat glands, sebaceous glands, hair follicles and erector pili muscles.
 Human skin is also connected to nervous, vascular and lymphatic systems, which are also organized in a perpendicular plane to the skin surface.
 Studying the effects of cosmetics on human skin remains a challenge.
 First of all, due to the skin structure itself, which doesn’t allow microscopes to penetrate the skin layers in depth but also, due to the technical limitations of the tools used.